Katherine Swynford: Formal break with John of Gaunt

 In April 1378, Katherine probably returned to Kettlethorpe, where she received occasional visits from the Duke.
 In addition, during this period, her sister, Philippa Chaucer, settled on the estate.
 In later years, Katherine seems to have used some of her income to buy small plots of land in nearby villages, expanding her holdings in Kettlethorpe and Colby.

 On 20 January 1381, the Duke gave Katherine the custody of the lands and wardship of the heiress of the late Alice de Thorsby, a member of his household.
 These properties were located about twelve miles west of Kettlethorpe.
 In return, she was to provide all the services "due and customary".
 However, the next day this condition about services was removed.
 According to Alison Weir, this award is connected with the birth this month of their last known child, Thomas Beaufort.

 John of Gaunt's love affair with Katherine Swynford caused public condemnation.
 Modern chroniclers, who called him a bigamist, condemned the fact that the income of the Duke's mistress was greater than that of his wife.
 Walsingham relates that after the Peasants' Revolt of 1381, the Duke "blamed himself for the death of [those] who had been overthrown by unholy violence" and "reproached himself for his connection with Katherine Swynford, or rather forswearing her".
 As a result, in July, John of Gaunt was forced to officially announce his intention to part with his mistress and reconcile with his wife.
-Katherine resigned her position as governess and left the Lancaster houshold in September, receiving an annuity of £200.
+Katherine resigned her position as governess and left the Lancaster household in September, receiving an annuity of £200.
 She settled in Lincoln, renting for 50 shillings per year a house in Minster Yard formerly occupied by the Chancellors of Lincoln Cathedral.
 She remained in this residence until at least 1393.